Symplectic Matroids, Circuits, and Signed Graphs: From graphs to symplectic matroids

 We use some notions and terms from \cite{Zas}, which we review now.
 A \textit{signed graph} is a graph with each edge given either a plus sign or a minus sign.
 A cycle in a signed graph is \textit{balanced} if the product of the signs of the corresponding edges is positive and is \textit{unbalanced} otherwise.
 Every signed graph $\Gamma$ gives rise to an ordinary matroid $M(\Gamma)$ in the following manner.
 The ground set of $M(\Gamma)$ is the signed edge set of $\Gamma$, and a set of edges is independent if every connected component is either a tree or a unicyclic graph whose unique cycle is unbalanced. \cite[Theorem~5.1]{Zas} shows that $M(\Gamma)$ is a matroid.
 Notice that a basis of $M(\Gamma)$ can have as many elements as $G$ has vertices, but not more.

 To phrase this another way, our construction of $\mathcal{C}(G)$ is the union of all $M(\Gamma)$ as $\Gamma$ ranges over all $2^n$ signed graphs with underlying graph $G$.

-\begin{Th} For every graph $G$, $\mathcal{C}(G)$ is the collection of circuits of a symplectic matroid. \end{Th} \begin{Rem} The symplectic matroid we construct from graph $G$ in terms of circuits is exactly the same matroid constructed in terms of independent sets by T. Chow in \cite{chow}. \end{Rem}
+\begin{Th} For every graph $G$, $\mathcal{C}(G)$ is the collection of circuits of a symplectic matroid. \end{Th} \begin{Rem} The symplectic matroid we construct from graph $G$ in terms of circuits is the same matroid constructed differently in terms of independent sets by Theorem 2 in \cite{chow}. \end{Rem}

 \begin{proof} It is easy to check that members of $\mathcal{C}(G)$ satisfy (SC1) and (SC2).
 Let $C_1 , C_2 \in \mathcal{C}(G)$ and suppose $C_1 , C_2$ are single cycles.
 If $C_1 \cap C_2 \neq \emptyset$ and suppose $e_1 \in C_1 \cap C_2$, there definitely exists a cycle $C_3 = C_1 \cup C_2 - C_1 \cap C_2 \subseteq C_1 \cup C_2 - \{ e_1 \}$.
 For any $e \in C_1 \cap C_2$, the deletion of such an edge doesn't change the parity of $C_3$ because we delete it twice from $C_1$ and $C_2$.
 Thus there is an even number of negative edges in $C_3$.
 If either or both of $C_1$ and $C_2$ are unions of (single) cycles, the proof would be analogous.